 Accidental Injury - definite trauma resulting from a sudden unexpected and unplanned event, occurring by chance, caused by an independent external source.

-Activities of Daily Living (ADL) - mobility skills required for independence in normal everyday living.
-Recreational, leisure, or sports activities are not included.
+Activities of Daily Living (ADL) - the self-care and mobility skills required for independence in normal everyday living.
+This does not include recreational or sports activities.